JdeRobot/DetectionMetrics/docs/_pages/funcionality/deployer.md

     ./DatasetEvaluationApp -c appConfig.yml
 ```

+The inferences obtained can be written to a file providing it before executing and a threshold confidence
+limit can be set, so a detection is only considered if the confidence is over the threshold.

 ## 1. Input Images
 In order to run inferences, a user needs input images. they can be captured from multiple resources: